 This novel color scheme helps RB stands out from many other competitors who use blue and green to build up a strong identity among the market.

 We’d like to pay more attention to those health tracking and online shopping applications to get more inspirations on improving the experience of our current design.
-Due to the limited time duration, we also haven't accomplished sufficient iterations on this design.
+Multiple roles management is also another important feature that we haven't get a chance to totally figure it out because managing family members VMS intake is an interesting behavior we identify during the research.
+Due to the limited time duration, we also haven't accomplished sufficient testings and iterations on this design.
 We would also like to explore more on the gamification part because we feel very strongly about that this feature will drive people forming a good habit, including taking VMS regularly and wisely.